coderholic/pyradio/docs/server.md

 - **Volume Up** and **Volume Down**, **Save Volume**, **Mute Player** \
 These are the volume adjustment, saving and muting the player functions.

+- **Recording** \
+Toggle recording button. \
+Its caption indicates whether recording is enabled or disabled. \
+Its background color indicates whether a file is currently being recorded (a station is being recorded), in which case the button's background color is green.
+If the color is red, no file is being recorded.

 - **Show Stations** \
 Clicking this buttons will present the list of stations in the current playlist (or search result).
 Clicking on a station name will start its playback.